RMIT-Hive-Rocketry/GCS/frontend/frontend.md

 - D3.js v7.9.0
 - Three.js v0.175.0

-All of these libraries have been included as standalone JS so we don't have to rely on NPM or a CDN.
+These libraries have been included as standalone JS so we don't have to rely on NPM or a CDN.

 Unless updating them is absolutely necessary, we will be using these specific versions throughout the capstone project.
 Updating in the middle of development can add a lot of work and cause weird glitches.